ebaek/NBAShotTracker/README.md

   the goal of creating NBA Shot Tracker was to enable users to see the shot performance of individual players by game.
   ### High Level Overview:
-  * The NBA Shot Tracker renders an animation of an individual player's shot performance.
+  * The NBA Shot Tracker renders an individual player's shot performance.
 Users can filter the data by game (game date), quarter, and defending team from the 2010-2017 seasons.
 Users can also compare the indivial player's performance against various metrics includings (field goal attempts v.s. team (FGA), field goals made v.s. team (FGM), distance, shot- type, and more.